Barpeta Medical College and Hospital: XCLEPIA

-Xclepia is the annual fest of F. A. A. Medical College.
+Xclepia is the annual fest of Barpeta Medical College.
 It is held every year towards the end of first week of February and ends on 11 Feb which commemorates the Foundation Day of the college.

 Various sports, literary, cultural activities etc. are undertaken during the fest week by the students, staff and teachers of the college.

-Xclepia is named after Asclepius or Hepius,a hero and GOD of medicine in ancient Greek religion and mythology.
+Xclepia is named after Asclepius or Hepius, a hero and GOD of medicine in ancient Greek religion and mythology.